Table of Contents:

 - Press the ESP32-CAM on-board RESET button

-- Then, click the upload button to upload the code
+- Then, tap on the upload button to upload the code

 Note: if you can’t upload the code, double-check that GPIO 0 is connected to GND and that you selected the right settings in the Tools menu.
 You should also press the on-board Reset button to restart your ESP32 in flashing mode.